POST-SURGICALCASE: Corneal Crosslinking

 Decision-Making Process

-• Patient elected to proceed with scleral lens fitting OS after GP trial was unsuccessful.
+The patient elected to proceed with scleral lens fitting OS after the GP trial was unsuccessful.
 No contact lens was necessary in the fellow eye, as the patient was satisfied with his uncorrected VA OD.
 Topical allergy eye drops were prescribed to address chronic allergic conjunctivitis and the patient was counseled to avoid eye rubbing due to its potential impact on keratoconus progression.

 Fitting and Evaluation